- Beneficios para empleados

 What Is a Health Reimbursement Arrangement?

-A health reimbursement arrangement is an employer-funded plan that supplements health insurance benefits and pays for a range of medical expenses not covered by insurance.
+A health reimbursement arrangement is an employer-funded plan that supplements health insurance benefits and covers a range of medical expenses not covered by insurance.
 HRAs are among the most flexible types of employee benefits plans.
 Unlike an HSA or FSA, employees cannot contribute to an HRA.

 Who Is an HRA For?

-An HRA is advantageous for all employees.
-HRAs will reimburse Medicare premiums, and employees can use HRA funds to cover medical expenses for spouses and dependents.
-The HRA is the most flexible of all the medical savings accounts.
+An HRA can be advantageous for all employees.
+HRAs can reimburse a wide range of qualified medical expenses, including Medicare premiums, and can be used to cover costs for the employee, their spouse, and dependents.
+Among tax-advantaged health accounts, the HRA is one of the most flexible options.

-There's also another HRA option that's for businesses under 50 full-time employees (including full-time-equivalent employees) during the preceding year.
+There's also another HRA option available for businesses with 50 or fewer full-time employees (including full-time-equivalent employees) during the preceding year.
 This is the qualified small employer health reimbursement arrangement (QSEHRA), which can be used to reimburse eligible employees for qualified medical expenses.
-The cost of their premiums can be tax-free when the employer isn't providing medical insurance.
-The maximum amount available under a QSEHRA for any year cannot exceed specified dollar limits.
-For 2023, those limits are $5,850 for self-only coverage and $11,800 for family coverage.
-The discussion below relates to general HRAs and not QSEHRAs.
+The cost of their premiums can be tax-free when the employer does not provide medical insurance.
+The maximum amount available under a QSEHRA for any year cannot exceed the specified dollar limits.
+For 2025, those limits are $6,350 for self-only coverage and $12,800 for family coverage.
+The discussion below pertains to general HRAs, not QSEHRAs.

 Who Owns the Account?